generaxion/axio-starter/README.md

 ### 3.3 Adding new files

-  1. Make a new file like `/assets/styles/templates/_template-projects.scss`
+  1. Make a new file like `/assets/styles/elements/_card.scss`
   2. Go edit `main.scss`
-  3. Import the new file with `@import "templates/template-projects";`
+  3. Import the new file with `@import "elements/card";`

+**Protip:** If those styles are needed in Gutenberg editor as well, include the file in `editor-gutenberg.scss` as well.

 ### 3.4 Naming